Teves Consulting

 What actually matters

-At a practical level, water can be reduced to three questions:
+At a practical level, water can usually be reduced to three questions:

 Everything else is secondary.
-When these three areas are stable, most situations become manageable.
+When these three areas are stable, most situations become far more manageable.

 Where people go wrong

-While these can be useful, they often introduce unnecessary complexity early on.
+While these tools can be useful, they often introduce complexity before the foundation is stable.

-The result is a system that is harder to set up, harder to maintain, and less likely to be used consistently.
+The result is frequently a system that is harder to maintain, harder to use consistently, and less reliable under stress.

-This approach reduces friction and increases the likelihood that the system will actually be used when needed.
+This reduces friction and increases the likelihood that the system will actually work when needed.

-A small, reliable water setup is more useful than a large, complex system that is rarely maintained.
+A small, reliable water setup is usually more useful than a large system that is difficult to maintain.

 Clarity comes from consistency: knowing where your water is, how much you have, and how to use it without hesitation.